hychen/blog/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Dropout in Electrical Engineering" institution = "National Kaohsiung University of Applied Sciences" year = 2006
+  course = "College Dropout in Electrical Engineering" institution = "National Kaohsiung University of Applied Sciences" year = 2006